hartwork/docker-ssl-reverse-proxy/README.md

 I had multiple Docker containers serving websites on port 80.
-I wanted a single reverse proxy with SSL powered by [Let's Encrypt](https://letsencrypt.org/) in front of them, that keeps the certificates fresh and supports multiple domain names per website (e.g. with `www.` subdomain and without).
+I wanted a single reverse proxy with SSL powered by [Let's Encrypt](https://letsencrypt.org/) in front of them that keeps certificates fresh and supports multiple domain names per website (e.g. with `www.` subdomain and without).
 Plain HTTP should be redirected to HTTPS on the master domain for each website, alias domains should redirect to the master domain for both HTTP and HTTPS.